borenstein-lab/fishtaco/source/fishtaco_file_formats.rst

 ----------------------------------------------

 In order to plot FishTaco's decomposition of functional shifts into taxon-level contributions, a taxonomy file linking the various taxa to their phylogenetic assignment is required.
-The taxonomy file is a tab-delimited text file with **no** headers, where each row represents one taxon, followed by its assignment to the following phylogenetic levels: 'kingdom','phylum','class','order','family','genus','species', all prefixed by the first letter of the level followed by 2 underscores.
+The taxonomy file is a **tab-delimited** text file with **no** headers, where each row represents one taxon.
+The format is the taxon name (matching the names in the taxonomic abundance file), followed by its assignment to the following phylogenetic levels:
+'kingdom','phylum','class','order','family','genus','species', all prefixed by the first letter of the level followed by 2 underscores.
 Here is an example of the first 5 rows of the default taxonomy file used by the FishTacoPlot package: